The Slap Bet (Part 2)

 “Wait.
-You never gave Jayne the tour yet?” he said to Rob, shaking his head.
-“Dude…” He then leaned down towards me and stage-whispered, “I apologize on behalf of this animal.”
+You never gave Meghan the tour?” he said to Rob, shaking his head.
+“Dude…” He then leaned down to my ear level and stage-whispered, “I apologize on behalf of this animal.”

 “Maybe.”
 He looked a little chuffed by the little ego stroke and took another swig of his beer.

 “Come on.”
-I cut him off by positioning myself between the two guys.
+I cut Rob off by positioning myself right between the two guys.
 I linked my elbows with them, making eye contact with them each in turn.
 “It sounds like we should all go take a look at this room together.”

 Noah looked at me, over my head at Rob, and back to me.
-In the moment of silence, I think I heard Erin’s jaw hit the floor somewhere behind me.
+In that moment of swollen silence, I think I heard Erin’s jaw hit the floor somewhere behind me.